inspec/inspec/docs-chef-io/content/inspec/install.md

 ------------------------------------------------------------
   License ID Validation

-  To continue using Chef Inspec, a license ID is required.
+  To continue using Chef InSpec, a license ID is required.
   (Free, Trial, or Commercial)

   If you generated a license previously, you might